Stefan-H-H/Issue-Tracker/README.md

 ### Chapter 7 Notes:

 #### UI Server:
-- To date, the Expres server was serving static content, but alsow served API calls.
+- To date, the Express server was serving static content, but also served API calls.
 - In this section, directories and file names were reconfigured such that the two functions previously performed by one server is split out and performed by two servers.
 One server that serves static content (**UI Server**), and one that hosts just the API (**API Server**).
-- For development purposes, we run the UI and API Servers on the same coputer, but on different ports.
+- For development purposes, we run the UI and API Servers on the same computer, but on different ports.
 The ports are as follows:
     - API Server: port 3000
     - UI Server: port 8000
 - The API server will now be responsible for handling only the API requests and respond only to URLs matching `/graphql` in the path.
 - The UI Server will now be responsible for contain the static middleware and serve all static content.
 #### Multiple Environments:
 - In this section rather than predetermine the ports and MongoDB URL based on possible deployment targets such as development, staging, production, we keep the variables flexible so that they can be set to anything at run time.
 - We utilize a `dotenv` package to allow us to set up a configuration `.env` file for both the UI and API Servers.
 The package allows us to convert variables stored in a configuration file into environment variables.
-This way, in our code, we only deal with environmental variables, allowing us the flexibility of having the environment variables be supplied via real environment variables or via a conguration file.
+This way, in our code, we only deal with environmental variables, allowing us the flexibility of having the environment variables be supplied via real environment variables or via a configuration file.
 - It is recommended that `.env` file not be checked into any repository.
 -Note that the actual environment variables take precedence over (or override) the same variable defined in the `.env` file.
 #### Proxy-Based Architecture:
-- Per the Network tab of the Developer console, we see that two calls to `/graphql` aree made instead of one.
+- Per the Network tab of the Developer console, we see that two calls to `/graphql` are made instead of one.
 The reason is that the API call is to a host (`http://localhost:3000)` that is different from the origin of the application (`http://localhost:8000`).
 - Due to the same-origin policy, requests like this are normally blocked by the browser unless the server specifically allows it.
-- Ths mechanism is called *cross-origin resource sharing* or **CORS** for short.
+- This mechanism is called *cross-origin resource sharing* or **CORS** for short.
-- Typically CORS is disabled to protect against malicous attacks.
+- Typically, CORS is disabled to protect against malicious attacks.
 - For exploration purposes, we run `npm install http-proxy-middleware@0` in the UI server directory and make a few file changes to the `uiserver.js` and `.env` files.
-In doing so, we create a proxy such athat the UI Server routes uses a proxy to route any requests to `graphql` to the API Server allowing us an alternate way to make API calls.
+In doing so, we create a proxy such that the UI Server routes uses a proxy to route any requests to `graphql` to the API Server allowing us an alternate way to make API calls.
-- For the sake of following the book, proxy changes were revereted so that **direct API call mechanism** can be used.
+- For the sake of following the book, proxy changes were reverted so that **direct API call mechanism** can be used.
 #### ESLint:
 - Here we install and configure ESLint to help our workflow and help us and our code adhere to conventions, standards and good practices.
 ESLint is a linter that allows us to define rules we want to follow.
 - We extend from the base configuration and rule sets defined by the **Airbnb** style guide/configuration.
 In the `api` directory, since we are only working on the back-end code only, we only  set up the  base configuration from Airbnb for plain JavaScript.